 “Shiiit we done all watched some porn.
 He just like his live action in living color,” another one adds before they all break out laughing.

-Climbing through that window Natasha isn’t happy about the mess she id about to make.
-Listening to their sordid conversation makes it all worth it.
-Nasty muthafuckas she thought as she creeps to the door way.
+Natasha isn’t happy about the mess she is about to make.
+But listening to their sordid conversation makes it all worth it.
+Nasty muthafuckas she thinks as she creeps to the door way.

-Glancing out she felt the same fearful exhilaration she experienced when working for the agency.
-Creeping down the hall she felt the unsure exhiliration she had felt when she had taken out Marcus’s previous Goon Squad.
-She knew she had to take them out quick before anyone could move on her so she was happy for their inebriated state.
+Glancing out she feels the same fearful exhilaration she experienced when working for the agency.
+Creeping out the door then down the hall she feels the unsure exhiliration she had felt when she had taken out Marcus’s previous Goon Squad.
+She knew she had to take them out quick before anyone could move on her so she appreciated their inebriated state.

 Taking a deep breath Natasha steps around the corner into the front room surprising them as she let off two quick shots to the two on the couch sitting closest to where she stood, burying a bullet in each of their chest’s.

 Just as fast she turns her gun on the third who is already on his feet storming toward her.
-Natasha doesn’t hesitate to pull the trigger a third time landing a bullet in the big man’s neck dropping him instantly.
+Natasha doesn’t hesitate to pull the trigger a third time sending a bullet through the big man’s neck, dropping him instantly.

-Breathing easier Natasha takes in her work.
+Breathing easier with them down Natasha takes in her work.
 The first two lay with their heads back, eyes closed.
 The third left a little mess charging at her and all.
 His bullet had went through his neck leaving a small splatter on the wall and more blood leaking around him.

 Checking her watch Natasha notices she has less than an hour before Marcus’s earliest recorded return.
 Leaving the way she came she hikes back to the Audi.
 Driving it to the back of Marcus’s house she cut the lights as she turns into the alley.
 After backing onto the small slab of concrete in the yard she cuts the engine.
-At the back of the car Natasha pops the trunk and arms herself with zip ties, rope, duct tape and the brass knuckles which she would wear under her black gloves.
+At the back of the car Natasha pops the trunk and arms herself with zip ties, rope, duct tape and the brass knuckles.

 When the door opens Natasha could hear the intake of air from Marcus at the darkness, usually they were on so his guest could see the party awaiting them.

 Marcus didn’t answer his new friend as he flicks on the lights, an action that is met with the coldness of Natasha’s silencer against his temple.
-The mystery woman standing stuck, by both the dead men on the floor as well as the ninja dressed lady with a gun to Marcus’s head, doesn’t say anything.
-What the hell had he brought her to were her thoughts.
+The mystery woman stands stuck staring at both the dead men and the ninja dressed lady with a gun to Marcus’s head.
+The woman didn’t know what to say but her thoughts were what the hell had Marcus brought her to.